 How the issues are labeled in GitHub repositories

 Labeling issues in GitHub repositories like Selenium is typically managed by project maintainers and contributors.
-Here’s how the process generally works and how labels like c-java
+Here’s how the process generally works and how labels like c-java, bug, and i-defect might be applied:

 Process to Label Issues on GitHub